 We recommend getting there right at 5pm when it opens if visiting with children.
 That way you can enjoy the spectacular view, have one drink, and then move on to dinner elsewhere.

-Sky is renowned for its chic and modern design, featuring plush seating, elegant décor, and ambient lighting that sets the perfect mood for a memorable evening.
+Although Thailand is considered one of the cheapest international destinations, it doesn’t mean everything is casual and inexpensive.
+Sky is very chic, with elegant décor and ambient lighting.
 Be sure to dress the part, as a smart, casual dress code is required, even for children.

 Travel Tips for visiting Bangkok